sasha-borodin-ssi/xamarin-interview/README.md

 ## System Requirements
 Ideally, you will build out solutions for both iOS and Android, which requires that you develop on a Mac.
 However, if you do not have a Mac, you can stick with just an Android implementation, and develop in Windows.
 ### Mac (preferred)
-- Visual Studio 8.3
+- Visual Studio 2022 for Mac (iOS and Android)
 - Xcode 11
 ### Windows
-- Visual Studio 2019
+- Visual Studio 2022 (Android only)

 ## Coding Challenge
 Swagger UI documentation and test harness for this endpoint can be accessed [here](https://sasha-borodin-ssi.github.io/xamarin-interview/api/)